Check if a package will install in another version of Python¶

 Cleanup¶

-If you change the version of Python you're using, you'll probably end up having to reinstall a lot of packages for your new Python version, along with setting up Jupyter to point to the right place.
+If you change the environment you're using, you'll probably end up having to reinstall a lot of packages for your new Python version, along with setting up Jupyter to point to the right place.